Past-release archive of Microsoft Cloud App Security

 - Investigate DLP matches with a broader context, for example- external users who accessed or downloaded a file that triggered a DLP policy match.

 The activity descriptions have been improved for clarity and consistency.
-Each activity now provides a feedback button, so if there are some that you don’t understand or have a question about, you can let us know.
+Each activity now provides a feedback button.
+If there are some things you don’t understand or have a question about, you can let us know.

 - Improved identification of external users in SharePoint online.
-When filtering for the “external users” group, app@"sharepoint" system account will not show up.
+When filtering for the “external users” group, app@"sharepoint" system account won't show up.

 Cloud App Security release 88